ray-project/ray/doc/source/ray-observability/ray-metrics.rst

     tar xvfz prometheus-*.tar.gz
     cd prometheus-*

-Ray provides a prometheus config that works out of the box.
-After running ray, it can be found at `/tmp/ray/metrics/prometheus/prometheus.yml`.
+With the `ray[default]` installation, Ray provides a prometheus config that works out of the box.
+After running ray, it can be found at `/tmp/ray/session_latest/metrics/prometheus/prometheus.yml`.

 .. code-block:: yaml